-10.4.1 The primary objectives of this committee are: -
+- 10.4.1 The primary objectives of this committee are: - - (a) to support the Board in ensuring that there is a reliable and transparent financial reporting process within the Company; - (b) to oversee the effectiveness of the internal audit function of the Company.

-- (a) to support the Board in ensuring that there is a reliable and transparent financial reporting process within the Company; - (b) to oversee the effectiveness of the internal audit function of the Company.
-At a minimum, this must include: - - (i) reviewing and approving the audit scope, procedures and frequency; - (ii) reviewing key audit reports and ensuring that Senior Management is taking necessary corrective actions in a timely manner to address control weaknesses, non-compliance with laws, regulatory requirements, policies and other problems identified by the internal audit and other control functions; - (iii) noting significant disagreements between the Chief Internal Auditor and the rest of the Senior Management Team, irrespective of whether these have been resolved, in order to identify any impact the disagreements may have on the audit process or findings; and - (iv) establishing a mechanism to assess the performance and effectiveness of the internal audit function. - (c) to foster a quality audit of the Company by exercising oversight over the External Auditor, in accordance with the expectations set out in the BNM policy document on External Auditor.
-At a minimum, this must include: - - (i) making recommendations to the Board on the appointment, reappointment, removal and compensation of the External Auditor;
+At a minimum, this must include: - - (i) reviewing and approving the audit scope, procedures and frequency; - (ii) reviewing key audit reports and ensuring that Senior Management is taking necessary corrective actions in a timely manner to address control weaknesses, non-compliance with laws, regulatory requirements, policies and other problems identified by the internal audit and other control functions; - (iii) noting significant disagreements between the Internal Auditor and the Senior Management Team, irrespective of whether these have been resolved, in order to identify any impact the disagreements may have on the audit process or findings; and

-- (ii) monitoring and assessing the independence of the External Auditor including by approving the provision of non-audit services by the External Auditor; - (iii) monitoring and assessing the effectiveness of the External Audit, including by meeting with the External Auditor without the presence of Senior Management at least annually; - (iv) maintaining regular, timely, open and honest communication with the External Auditor, and requiring the External Auditor to report to the Audit Committee on significant matters; and - (v) ensuring that Senior Management is taking necessary corrective actions in a timely manner to address External Audit findings and recommendations. - (d) to review and update the Board on all related party transactions. - (e) to review the accuracy and adequacy of the Chairman's Statement in the Directors' Report, Corporate Governance Disclosures, Interim Financial Reports and preliminary announcements in relation to the preparation of financial statements. - (f) to monitor compliance with the Board's conflicts of interest policy. - (g) to review third-party opinions on the design and effectiveness of the Company's internal control framework.
+- (iv) establishing a mechanism to assess the performance and effectiveness of the internal audit function. - (c) to foster a quality audit of the Company by exercising oversight over the External Auditor, in accordance with the expectations set out in the BNM policy document on External Auditor.
+At a minimum, this must include: - - (i) making recommendations to the Board on the appointment, reappointment, removal and compensation of the External Auditor; - (ii) reviewing and endorsing for Board's approval the terms of an audit engagement prior to confirming an engagement; - (iii) monitoring and assessing the independence of the External Auditor including by approving the provision of non-audit services by the External Auditor; - (iv) monitoring and assessing the effectiveness of the External Audit, including by meeting with the External Auditor without the presence of Senior Management at least annually; - (v) maintaining regular, timely, open and honest communication with the External Auditor, and requiring the External Auditor to report to the Board Audit Committee on significant matters; and - (vi) ensuring that Senior Management is taking necessary corrective actions in a timely manner to address External Audit findings and recommendations. - (d) to review and update the Board on all related party transactions and submission of returns to BNM; - to review the accuracy and adequacy of the Chairman's Statement in the Directors' Report, Corporate Governance Disclosures and Interim Financial Reports; - (f) to monitor compliance with the Board's conflicts of interest policy; - (g) to review the design and effectiveness of the Company's internal control framework; - (h) to review and seek assurances on the effectiveness of the Company's compliance framework; and - (i) to review and endorse for the Board's approval any procedures operated by the Company for handling allegations from whistleblowers and any policy to combat financial crime, including money-laundering activities, fraud, sanctions and bribery and corruption.